Ontario Interactive Digital Media Tax Credit (OIDMTC)

 Eligibility Requirements

-- Canadian-controlled corporation with permanent establishment in Ontario
+- Canadian corporation (Canadian-controlled OR foreign-owned) with permanent establishment in Ontario

 - Developing eligible interactive digital media products (video games, educational software, e-learning, informational products)